 The Company, primarily through its HNH subsidiary, manufactures and sells its products in a number of countries throughout the world and, as a result, is exposed to movements in foreign currency exchange rates.
 The Company's major foreign currency exposures involve the markets in Asia, Europe, Canada and Mexico.
 The Company is subject to the risk of price fluctuations related to anticipated revenues and operating costs, firm commitments for capital expenditures and existing assets or liabilities denominated in currencies other than U.S. dollars.
 The Company and HNH have not generally used derivative instruments to manage these specific risks.
 However, the Company from time to time enters into foreign currency financial instruments for broader risk management purposes including hedges of net investments in international operations.
-During the nine months ended September 30, 2011 and the year ended December 31, 2010, the Company incurred losses from foreign currency financial instruments of \$4,924 and \$14,099, respectively.
-Included in these amounts were losses of \$4,292 and \$12,190 for these periods, respectively, from foreign currency financial instruments relating to hedging investment exposure that the Company has in Japan.
-Financial instruments include amounts payable in foreign currencies of \$17,596 at September 30, 2011 and \$137,823 at December 31, 2010, primarily relating to the Yen, which are subject to the risk of exchange rate changes.
+During the nine months ended September 30, 2011 and the year ended December 31, 2010, the Company incurred losses from foreign currency financial instruments of \$26,816 and \$15,158, respectively.
+Financial instruments include \$17,596 at September 30, 2011 and \$137,823 at December 31, 2010 of amounts payable in foreign currencies which are subject to the risk of exchange rate changes.
 These financial instruments are collateralized by an equivalent amount included in restricted cash and have no maturity date.